JayeshWani7/RBAC-UI/README.md

-# Role Management System
+# User Management System

-This is a simple Role Management System built using React that allows users to manage roles and assign permissions.
+This is a simple User Management System built using React that allows users to manage roles and assign permissions.
 The system persists roles in the browser's `localStorage`, ensuring that data remains intact even after a page reload.

 ## Features